About This Course

 - landscape evaluation/planning.

-Geography is much more than maps and capitals.
-It is a diverse discipline with career paths as varied as your individual interests, including:
+Geography is a diverse discipline with career paths as varied as your individual interests, including:

 - local/community development